gazebosim/docs/dome/install.md

 # Ignition Dome

+**Dome has reached end-of-life on December 2021.
+This page exists for archival purposes.
+Please refer to the latest supported version.**

 Ignition Dome is the 4th major release of Ignition.
 It's a short-term support.

 ## Binary installation instructions